felixnyamweya/wpsso-schema-json-ld/readme.txt

 Including product images, custom product variations (weight, size, color, material, etc), product reviews, product ratings, and much more (Pro version).

+**WPSSO JSON is *fast* and coded for performance:**

+WPSSO and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes needed, keeping the code small, fast, light, and able to support a wide range of 3rd party integration features.

+WPSSO JSON is fully tested and compatible with PHP v7.x (requires PHP v5.3 or better).

 <blockquote>
 <p><strong>Prerequisite</strong> &mdash; WPSSO Schema JSON-LD Markup is an extension for the WPSSO (Core Plugin), which <em>automatically</em> generates complete and accurate meta tags and Schema markup from your content for Social Media Optimization (SMO) and Search Engine Optimization (SEO).</p>